PaddeK/insomnia-plugin-workspace-jwt/README.md

 2. Click on the request drop down menu and select `Use as Authorization request`
 3. You will be asked to define a JSONPath or XPath filter to reference the token in the response

+Note:
-Note: Ensure that `No Authentication` is selected as the Auth type and no `Authorization` header is defined for any requests where you want this plugin to populate an `Authorization` header.
-Currently, the only prefix supported is `Bearer`.
+Ensure that `No Authentication` is selected as the Auth type and no `Authorization` header is defined for any requests where you want this plugin to populate an `Authorization` header.
+Use environment variable `WORKSPACE-JWT-TOKEN-PREFIX` to set the token prefix.
+Default prefix is `Bearer`.

 # Cleanup saved data
 1. Click on the workspace drop down menu and select `Clear Workspace JWT data`